1. Introduction to Solar Photovoltaic Cells

 - Hardcover ISBN:

 Hsinjin Yang is the President of Pioneer Scientific Solutions, LLC, a consulting company offering solutions for polymers and materials in the areas of materials flammability science and technology, durability of photovoltaic materials, long term aging performance and service life prediction, biomedical devices, and more.
 He has more than 27 years of experience of R&D, product and business development, quality/regulatory/safety issues and management in the area of polymers/materials science and engineering.
+Dr. Yang is a Fellow of the Society of Plastics Engineers (SPE).

 President, Pioneer Scientific Solutions, LLC, Illinois, USA